-It is essential that we understand that, since the death, burial, and resurrection of Christ, a Christian does not descend into the lower parts of the Earth upon death, but he ascends to heaven to be always with the Lord.
-He led captives in His train (verse 8) probably refers to the fact that the believers held at Abrahams side were brought to heaven with Christ when He ascended.
+It is essential to understand that, since the death, burial, and resurrection of Christ, a Christian does not descend into the lower parts of the Earth upon death but ascends to heaven to always be with the Lord.
+Christ leading captives in His train (v.
+8) probably refers to the believers held at Abraham's side being brought to heaven with Christ when He ascended.
 We know that, since the resurrection of Christ, believers go to be with the Lord upon their death.
-Paul says:
+Paul wrote:

 22If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
 23I am torn between the two: I desire to depart and be with Christ, which is better by far; 24but it is more necessary for you that I remain in the body (Philippians 1:22-24.
 Also read 2 Corinthians 5:8).

-The passage in Luke 16 we are studying gives us a preview of what was happening in Hades at the time Jesus was speaking, a true story of the destinies of two very different men and where they went upon death.
-In this passage, the name of Lazarus and Abraham are mentioned, and in some manuscripts (The Vulgate) the name Dives (which is the Latin word for rich) is given to the rich man.
+The passage in Luke 16 gives us a preview of what was happening in Hades at the time Jesus spoke, a true story of the destinies of two very different men and where they went upon death.
+In this passage, the name of Lazarus and Abraham are mentioned, and in some manuscripts (The Vulgate), the name Dives (which is the Latin word for rich) is given to the rich man.

-The color purple in the days of Christ was not a natural commodity to obtain.
-This rich man was likely clothed in Tyrian purple (or Royal purple), the Prada, Armani or top fashion designers of the day.
+Purple in the days of Christ was not a natural commodity to obtain.
+This rich man was likely clothed in Tyrian purple (or Royal purple), the Prada, Armani, or top fashion designers of the day.
 The color was extracted from the mucus of a rare sea snail.
 Aristotle assigned a value of ten to twenty times its weight in gold.
 The rich man also wore fine linen.
-The word used in Greek for the fine linen is bussos, a rare strong thread secreted by mussels.
+The word used in Greek for fine linen is bussos, a rare strong thread secreted by mussels.
 Kings, such as the Egyptian King Tutankhamen, wore this costly cloth.
 This rich man lived sumptuously every day.
 He ate the best foods, drank the best wine, and his house was the best mansion in town.
-We are not overdoing it by presuming that this man was well known in the whole country as someone to be envied.
+We are not overdoing it by presuming that this man was well known as someone to be envied.
 He was an influential celebrity of his day.

 Lazarus was laid at the rich man’s gate or porch.
 The Greek word translated as “laid” is ballo.
 It means to throw out with force.
 He had been flung roughly, and it seems that he was just left to lay there, life slowly ebbing from him.
-The gate where they threw Lazarus was more than likely the rear servant's entrance where the servants deposited the rubbish, and the dogs congregated and licked his dying skin.
-It was evident to anyone that Lazarus was very ill, due to him being covered with ulcerated sores.
-It was also likely that he was too sick to go anywhere but stay where he was thrown and beg for the scraps of food that fell from the rich man's table.
+The gate where they threw Lazarus was more than likely the rear servant's entrance where the servants deposited the rubbish, and the dogs congregated and licked his ulcerated skin (v.
+21).
+It was evident that Lazarus was very ill due to him being covered with ulcerated sores.
+It was likely that he was too sick to go anywhere but stay where he was thrown and beg for the scraps of food that fell from the rich man's table.
 William Barclay tells us:

-No burial or funeral happened for Lazarus at his death.
-It is likely that, if no one cared for him while he was alive, his death was no different.
+No burial or funeral took place for Lazarus at his death.
+It is likely that if no one cared for him while he was alive, his death was no different.
 Scripture speaks loudly in its silence on the subject.
-Contrast that with the rich man.
-We are told explicitly that he was buried.
+Contrast that with the rich man who was buried.
 It was probably a lavish ceremony with public mourning.
-Perhaps his body was given a place of honor among the tombs on the Mount of Olives in Jerusalem as only the rich could afford.

 The procession to his burial place would require a horde of professional mourners, hired for such an occasion as was customary at the time.
 Of course, the rich man couldn’t care less as soon as he died.
-He was quite surprised to find himself in Hell.
-While living at the rich man’s gate, it is likely that no one knew the name of Lazarus, but everybody knew the name of the rich man.
-At the other side of death’s door, though, things are turned around; everybody knows the name of Lazarus.
-As for the rich man, no one has any idea of who he is, i.e., his name is not known, and all of a sudden he’s a nobody.
-How sad it is that many who believe that death is annihilation will find themselves very conscious upon entering eternity through death’s door.
+He was pretty surprised to find himself in Hell.
+While living at the rich man's gate, no one likely knew the name of Lazarus, but everybody knew the name of the rich man.
+At the other side of death’s door, though, things are turned around; everybody knew the name of Lazarus.
+As for the rich man, his name is not known, and he’s a nobody.
+How sad it is that many who believe death is annihilation will find themselves very conscious upon entering eternity through death's door.

 4) Some say that, when death comes, the real you, i.e., your spirit, will fall into a soul sleep where nothing is experienced at all, and one is not conscious.
-What things do you see in this passage that teach us differently?
+What do you see in this passage that teaches differently?

-One of the first things the rich man experiences is utter torment (Verse 23).
+One of the first things the rich man experiences is utter torment (v.
+23).
 The Greek word used is basanos, which means "going to the bottom, the lowest torture or torment."
-This Greek word is possibly used to describe what we talked about earlier, i.e., that in Hell there are different levels of suffering, and the deepest level of torment was what this man is experiencing (present tense, in that he is still there today).
+This Greek word is possibly used to describe what we talked about earlier, i.e., that there are different levels of suffering in Hell, and the deepest level of torment was what this man is experiencing (present tense, for he is still there today).
 His tongue was burning; he needed water to cool his tongue.
-Even though he does not have a body, he is experiencing the sense of touch and is in terrible pain.
+Even though he does not have a physical body, he is experiencing the sense of touch and is in terrible pain.
 He also has the sense of sight and recognition, for he saw Lazarus across a vast chasm and Abraham by his side.
-How painful to see Paradise and yet know that it is too late and that he will never experience one moment there.
+How painful to see paradise and yet know it is too late, and he will never experience one moment there.

-Later at the Great White Throne Judgment, found in Revelation 20:11-15, we read that death, and Hades is thrown into the Lake of Fire, where there will be eternal darkness.
+Later at the Great White Throne Judgment, found in Revelation 20:11-15, we read that death, and Hades will be thrown into the Lake of Fire, where there will be eternal darkness.
 From that point onward, the ex-rich man will no longer be able to see anything.
 He has the sense of speech; he calls to Abraham and communicates his pain.
-It seems that there is no change in his attitude toward Lazarus, for he still thinks that he can command Lazarus to get water for him and also to visit his brothers.
+It seems there is no change in his attitude toward Lazarus, for he still thinks he can command Lazarus to get water for him and visit his brothers (v.
+24).
 His appeal to Abraham is somewhat manipulative.
-He calls him Father Abraham, intimating that he is in relationship to Abraham due to his being born into a nation of faith in God.
+He calls him Father Abraham, intimating that he is in a relationship to Abraham due to being born into a nation of faith in God.
 How deceived he was!
-How similar to many born into a Christian country today.
-Many people call themselves Christian, yet not all of them are in a relationship with God through Christ.
+Like those born into a Christian country that call themselves Christian yet are not in a relationship with God through Christ.
 The sense of hearing is also still with him; he can hear Abraham talking with him.

-Abraham then answers the rich man and says something that will remain with him for the rest of eternity.
-It was a powerful statement, full of truth, but with no hope: he will remember his life (v.
-25) on earth and all the opportunities he missed to repent and give his life to God.
+Abraham then answered the rich man and said something that would remain with him for the rest of eternity.
+He will remember his life (v.
+25) on Earth and all the opportunities he missed to repent and give his life to God.
 How painful that would be!
 The mind will be very clear; our faculties will still be with us, perhaps more so in eternity.
-There will be a considerable amount of regret over deeds committed alongside an inability to set them right for it is too late.
-The ex-rich man does not have anyone to pray him out of this situation; it is a lie from Satan to believe your position can be changed after death.
-He was told that his location was fixed, that the chasm that separated them will forever be there, and that there will not be anyone who can cross either way (v.
+There will be a considerable amount of regret for worthless deeds alongside an inability to set them right, for it is too late.
+The ex-rich man does not have anyone to pray him out of this situation; it is a lie from Satan to believe you can change your position after death.
+His location was fixed, and a chasm separated them so that none could cross (v.
 26).
 Where death finds you, eternity binds you.
 According to what we see in Scripture, there is no purgatory, no reincarnation, and no chance of relief.
-The time to change your eternal destiny is before you die before it is too late.
+The time to change your eternal destiny is before you die, before it is too late.

 Remember that at that time you were separate from Christ, excluded from citizenship in Israel and foreigners to the covenants of the promise, without hope and without God in the world (Ephesians 2:12).

-During our lifetime on Earth, God sends opportunities our way to search out a path to His home.
+During our lifetime on Earth, God sends opportunities to search out the path to His home.
 This is the universal need of every person on this planet—to find God.
-After death, God will honor the choices we have made in life.
+After death, God honors the choices we make in life.
 If we choose to live without God on Earth, He will grant our wishes for eternity.
-If you are living your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
+If you live your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
 Why wait for another second?
-Undoubtedly, your spiritual enemy, the devil, will seek to have you put off this message for another day, but Christ waits for you with open arms.
+Undoubtedly, your spiritual enemy, the devil, will try to get you to put off this message for another day, but Christ waits for you with open arms.

 Why was the ex-rich man so concerned about his brothers still on Earth?
-He had prayed twice while in Hell.
+He prayed twice while in Hell.
 The first prayer was for water; the second was for his brothers on Earth.
-Both prayers were refused.
-He had been unfaithful to his responsibility.
-His responsibility was toward those around him, but especially to his brothers.
-He had set before them as a pattern the most corrupting thing on Earth—an example of a man who was content without God.
-Now that he was in Hell, he remembered that his brothers were living according to the model that he had given them, i.e., a contented life without God.
-The one thing that can add agony to a person in Hell is to be shut up forever with those you have helped to bring there.
+God refused both prayers.
+The man was unfaithful to his responsibility toward those around him, but especially to his brothers.
+He set before his brothers an example of a man content without God.
+Now that he was in Hell, he remembered that his brothers were living according to the model he gave them, i.e., a contented life without God.
+The one thing that can add agony to a person in Hell is to be shut up forever with those you have helped bring there.
 As we have said, every one of us influences others for good or for worse.
 Let us commit ourselves to be faithful to those who model their lives after us: our brothers, our sisters, our sons, daughters, and our close relatives.
 We must live wholeheartedly for Christ.
 Other lives depend on it.

-On what basis were the rich man's brothers refused a messenger?
-The ex-rich man had the Word of God (at that particular time they had the writings of Moses and the prophets).
-That is all the witness that they need.
-It is impossible for God to lie (Hebrews 6:18), so if they do not believe God's Words, they will not believe even if one should return from the dead.
-God's written Word is the most crucial evidence that one can examine to prepare us for life in eternity.
+Why did Abraham refuse to send the rich man's brothers a messenger?
+The ex-rich man and his brothers had the Word of God (at that time, they had the writings of Moses and the prophets).
+That is all the witness that people need.
+If they do not believe God's Words, they will not believe even if one should return from the dead.
+God's written Word is the most crucial evidence one can examine to prepare us for life in eternity.
 It is ignored at great danger to one's eternal life beyond the grave.